 Our focus on scale and dynamism of information-sharing systems is supported by the stellar popularity of recent resource sharing applications like Gnutella.
 In these systems, users make available certain data items, like music clips or software, and the system supports global querying of the shared information.
-Gnutella supports global querying through a probabilistic depth-bounded multicast.
+Gnutella supports global querying through a probabilistic depth-bounded multi-cast.
 This approach is effective, yet ad hoc.

 We devise techniques for the information sharing problem, capable of dealing with high decentralization and dynamism exhibited in Internet-scale applications.
-Our approach is based on the probabilistic quorum systems (PQSs) of Malkhi et al. in [16].
+Our approach is based on the probabilistic quorum systems (PQSs) of Malkhi et al. in [15].
 We extend the treatment of PQSs to cope with scalability and high dynamism in the following ways.
 First, we allow each participant only partial knowledge of the full system, and avoid maintaining any global information of the system size and its constituents.
 To this end, we develop a theory of PQSs whose individual member selection probability is non-uniform.
 We demonstrate a realization of such a non-uniform PQS that is fully adapted for the dynamic and scalable settings we aim for.
 The second extension of PQSs we address is to evolve quorums as the system grows/shrinks in order for them to remain viable.
 We provide both a formal definition of quorum evolution and the algorithms to realize it.

 We first remind the reader of PQSs and motivate their use.
-The PQSs of Malkhi et al. [16] are an attractive approach for sharing information in a large network.
+The PQSs of Malkhi et al. [15] are an attractive approach for sharing information in a large network.
 Using a PQS, each participant can disseminate new updates to shared data by contacting a subset (a probabilistic quorum) of $k\sqrt{n}$ processes chosen uniformly at random, where n is the size of the system and k is a reliability parameter.
 Likewise, participants query data from such quorums.
-Intuitively, analysis similar to the famous "birthday paradox" (e.g., see [4]) shows that each pair of update/query quorums intersect with probability $1 - e^{-k^2/2}$.
+Intuitively, analysis similar to the famous "birthday paradox" (e.g., see [4]) shows that each pair of update/query quorums intersect with probability $1 - e^{-k^2/2}$ .
 The result is that with arbitrarily good probability a query obtains up to date information, and with a small calculated risk it might obtain stale data.

 The benefit of the PQS approach is tremendous: Publicizing information and global querying are done each with only a $O(1/\sqrt{n})$ fraction of the participants.
-At the same time, PQSs maintain availability in face of as many as O(n) faults.
-In deterministic approaches these two features are provably impossible to achieve simultaneously (see [19]).
+The same efficiency may be achieved in strict quorum systems.
+Independently and simultaneously to our work, Naor and Wieder [17] sought solutions for dynamic deterministic quorum systems.
+Compared with strict quorum systems, PQSs are natural for dynamic and non-structured environments.
+Additionally, PQSs maintain availability in face of as many as O(n) faults.
+In deterministic approaches these two features are provably impossible to achieve simultaneously (see [18]).
 Indeed, PQSs have been employed in diverse and numerous settings.
-To name just a few deployments, PQSs were used for designing probabilistic distributed emulations of various shared objects [12,13]; they were used for constructing persistent shared objects in the Phalanx and Fleet systems [14,15]; and they were employed for maintaining tracking data in mobile ad-hoc networks [8].
+To name just a few deployments, PQSs were used for designing probabilistic distributed emulations of various shared objects [11, 12]; they were used for constructing persistent shared objects in the Phalanx and Fleet systems [13, 14]; and they were employed for maintaining tracking data in mobile ad-hoc networks [8].

 Now we get to why we need new PQSs.
-The prevalent PQS construction [16] is not adequate precisely for the kind of scalable and dynamic settings for which PQSs are most beneficial.
+The prevalent PQS construction [15] is not adequate precisely for the kind of scalable and dynamic settings for which PQSs are most beneficial.
 First, it requires global and precise knowledge of the system size 'n'.
 Second, it hinges on the ability of each participant to select other processes uniformly at random.
 And third, it does not indicate what should happen to a quorum that stores data at time s, as the system grows/shrinks.